KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 As with rendering graphics to a 2D display, OpenXR has the concept of swapchains.
 It's series of images that are used to present the rendered graphics to display/window/view.
 There are usually 2 or 3 images in the swapchain to allow the platform to present them smoothly to the user in order to create illusion of motion within the image.

-All graphics APIs have this concept of a swapchain with differing levels of transparency to the programmer, but for an OpenXR application we don't use the API specific swapchain, which can be tied closly the platform's windowing system.
+All graphics APIs have this concept of a swapchain with differing levels of transparency to the programmer, but for an OpenXR application we don't use the API specific swapchain, which can be tied closely the platform's windowing system.
 Instead, we use OpenXR's swapchain and the OpenXR compositor to present rendered graphics to the views.
-XR applications are unique in that often, but not always, have multiple views that need to rendered to create the XR experience.
+XR applications are unique in that often, but not always, have multiple views that need to be rendered to create the XR experience.
 Listed below are a few scenarios with differing view counts:

 	* 1 view  - AR viewer on a mobile device.
 	* 2 views - VR head mounted display.